 Next select File > Export > Media file in the menu – you will then see this menu pop up:

 The above export menu will pop up with an image of your video to the left.
 Here you can select a preset export setting and format.
+Or you can set your own custom export settings.
+This will allow you to pick and choose for your preferred platform.

 The first step is to select the format settings option.
 The best format to export from premiere pro is to select H.264 – as the format.